Pau Hana Malibu Classic Review

 Glide Performance

-However, this all changed once the water started to get a little choppy in our experience.
-This board struggled to make much headway against wind and waves.
-We also found that it doesn’t surf all too well and tends to slap when going against the waves.
+However, the Malibu struggles to make much headway against wind and waves.
+We also found that it doesn't surf all too well and tends to slap when moving through waves.
 Overall, we feel this SUP glides well enough for longer tours as long as you are reasonably confident that the water will remain calm — or you might be in for an unpleasant experience.

 Stability

-However, we did notice that stability can degrade a bit in wavy water.
-It actually handles the waves fairly well from a tipping perspective, but the flat nose tends to slap a bit when going head-on into waves.
-This slapping motion can be a bit jarring — to the point where you can lose your balance and take the unexpected dunk.
+As mentioned, stability can degrade a bit in wavy water.
+The board actually handles the waves fairly well from a tipping perspective, but the flat nose tends to slap a bit when going head-on into waves.
+This slapping motion can be a bit jarring — to the point where you can lose your balance and take the unexpected dunk if you're not paying attention.

 Maneuverability

-This board is definitely a flatwater board, so it doesn’t respond particularly well to leaning into a turn to try and make them tighter.
-However, it is a shorter board, so it fared fairly well in the U-turn and slalom tests.
-It’s fairly nimble, but we could definitely see a collision happening if you didn’t spot an object in front of you until the last moment though.
+We assessed this metric by looking at how easy it was to run each SUP through a slalom-style course, how confident we were that we could avoid an obstacle at the last minute, and how large of a radius it took to complete a U-turn.
+The Malibu is definitely a flatwater board, so it doesn't respond particularly well to leaning aggressively into a turn.
+However, this is also a shorter board, so it fared fairly well in the U-turn and slalom tests.
+It's fairly nimble, but we could definitely see a collision happening if you don't spot an object in front of you until the last moment.

 Ease of Transport

-This board has a VFT shell that makes it much sturdier than some of the composite boards, in our opinion.
+This board has a VFT shell that makes it much sturdier than some of the composite boards we tested.
 It seems to handle minor bumps and abrasions very well.
-However, we did notice that some of these scuffs and scrapes do show a bit more clearly due to the coloration, so it lost some marks for that.
+However, we did notice that some of these scuffs and scrapes showed a bit more clearly due to the coloration of the board, so it lost some marks for that.